-About the Gear Institute Ratings
+About the Gear Institute Rating

 The Gear Institute Rating is a clear and simple way for consumers to directly compare the performance of outdoor gear products.

-70-79 — Recommended, with a few reservations or
+|80-89||Highly recommended||The product is recommended with a few reservations or caveats.|

 |70-79||Recommended||The product is average, with significant pros and cons.|